MalcolmorianVII/seqbox/Issues.md

+# Issue Tracker

 ## Issue 1:No matching distribution found for python-graphviz

-*Description:*
+**Description:**
-ERROR: Could not find a version that satisfies the requirement python-graphviz (from versions: none)
+* ERROR: Could not find a version that satisfies the requirement python-graphviz (from versions: none)

-*Solution*
+**Solution**
-python-graphviz not found in pyPI.Therefore removed it from the requirements.txt
+* python-graphviz not found in pyPI.Therefore removed it from the requirements.txt

 # Issue 2:flask installations
-*Description:*
+**Description:**
-It seems all the packages installed through pip are here:
+* It seems all the packages installed through pip are here:
 /Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages

 *Problems:*